elleryapp/ellery-backend/README.md

     * **GET** `/prediction`
         * Returns a personalized prediction set of your academic path, using our analysis engine
         * Returns {expectedGpa, recommendedCourses:[]}

+## Docker Environment
+A Docker image of our entire backend's environment is available at [https://hub.docker.com/r/alastairparagas/ellery_web](https://hub.docker.com/r/alastairparagas/ellery_web).
+This includes all of the environment dependencies needed to run ellery, from the R statistics package, to Node, PhantomJS and CasperJS.